PeakIndicators/Getting-Started-On-Azure-ML/Documents/Automate-ML-model-selection.md

 ## Automated machine learning tasks and algorithms

-You can use automated machine learning in Azure Machine Learning to train models for the following types of machine learning task:
+You can use automated machine learning in Azure Machine Learning to train models for the following types of machine learning tasks:

 * Classification
 * Regression